This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Who develops WCAG2ICT

-We realize that there are many more standards that cover non-web software aspects of ICT.
-The following is not an extensive or complete list of references that may use WCAG2ICT:
+Though there are many standards that cover non-web software aspects of ICT, the following is a brief and non-exhaustive list of standards and rules that use or reference the WCAG2ICT Group Note:

 Comments

-If you have any comments on the Additional Guidance sections of WCAG2ICT, you can open a new GitHub issue.
+To comment on the WCAG2ICT guidance, open a new GitHub issue.
+Please open a separate GitHub issue per discrete topic, rather than commenting on multiple topics in a single issue.
 It is free to create a GitHub account.
-Please open a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.

-If you have comments on the wording taken from WCAG 2 or Understanding WCAG 2, please read the Instructions for Commenting on WCAG 2 Documents.
+If you have comments on the wording quoted from WCAG 2 or Understanding WCAG 2, follow the Instructions for Commenting on WCAG 2 Documents.

 Back to Top